A summary of sentencing orders

 - an intensive compliance period: if the CCO is for six months or more, the court may order an intensive compliance period during which the defendant is to do certain things within this period (s 39);

 - a sentence of imprisonment and a CCO: the court may also order imprisonment of up to one year for one offence and up to five years for two or more offences, and a CCO (similar to the old CCTO).
-The CCO is to be completed following the defendant’s A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. from prison (s 44).
+The CCO is to be completed following the defendant’s release from prison (s 44).

 Fines may be imposed with or without a conviction (s 7(f)).
 A magistrate may impose a single fine for multiple offences that are similar, but this fine should not exceed the sum of the maximum fines that can be imposed for each offence (s 51).

 When imposing the amount and method of payment of a fine, a magistrate should take into account the defendant’s financial circumstances (including any compensation order) and the burden that paying the fine will impose (ss 52–53).
 If a magistrate is considering ordering a fine or a compensation order against a low-income defendant, they must give preference to the compensation order (s 53(2)).
 Magistrates must also take into account any destruction or loss of property and any benefit the defendant may have derived from the offence (s 54).

 Fines in offence penalty sections are usually defined in terms of penalty units (pu) (see ‘A note about penalty units’ at the start of this book).
 The maximum fine the Magistrates’ Court can impose on a defendant is 500 pu (s 112A).